Connect to Google Cloud Secret Manager

 export HUMANITEC_OPERATOR_GSA_ID=${HUMANITEC_OPERATOR_GSA_NAME}@${GKE_PROJECT_ID}.iam.gserviceaccount.com

-1. Create an IAM service account and policy binding:
+1. Create an IAM service account:

-gcloud iam service-accounts create ${HUMANITEC_OPERATOR_GSA_NAME}
+gcloud iam service-accounts create ${HUMANITEC_OPERATOR_GSA_NAME} \

-gcloud iam service-accounts add-iam-policy-binding "${HUMANITEC_OPERATOR_GSA_ID}" \
+gcloud iam service-accounts keys create ${HUMANITEC_OPERATOR_GSA_NAME}.json \

 -n humanitec-operator-system \

-1. Add the proper policy binding to allow the Operator Service Account access to the Secret Manager API.
+1. Add the proper policy binding to allow the Operator service account access to the Secret Manager API.

-For read access, add this policy binding:
+For read access (the Secret Manager is not your default secret store ), add this policy binding:

 gcloud projects add-iam-policy-binding "${GSM_PROJECT_ID}" \

---member "serviceAccount:${HUMANITEC_OPERATOR_GSA_ID}" \
+--member "${IAM_POLICY_BINDING_MEMBER}" \

 --role 'roles/secretmanager.secretAccessor'

-For read/write access, add this policy binding:
+For read/write access (the Secret Manager is your default secret store ), add this policy binding:

 • Option 1: Using a built-in role: